LisaLoop/node-wiki/README.md

 - This is a wiki built with NodeJS.
 When run locally it saves pages to your file system.
 # How to Run the app
 - Fork and clone this directory.
+- Install `npm` if you haven't already.
-- Install npm and in the project's root directory in your command line with the command `npm start`.
+- Install npm dependencies in the project's root directory in your command line with the command `npm install`.
 - Start `localhost` server on `port:3000`